March 722 (Formula B) car-by-car histories

 Sebastiano 'Seb' Barone (Portland, CT) raced a red-and-white #28 March 722 in Formula B in 1972, entered by J.C.
 Competition Eng.of Southington, CT.
 He first appeared at the Bogotá races, but was a non-starter.
 The car was also used by Bobby Brown, fitted with a Cosworth BDA and running as a Formula A in the Lime Rock Grand Prix in September.
 Barone finished second in NEDiv FB in 1972.
 He retained the car for SCCA Nationals in 1973, qualifying for the Runoffs.
 Subsequent history unknown.

 Driven by: Seb Barone and Bobby Brown.
-First race: Bryar Motorsports Park (R2), 29 May 1972.
-Total of 11 recorded races.
+First race: Lime Rock, 15 Apr 1972.
+Total of 12 recorded races.

 Bob Lazier (Vail, CO) raced a black #6 March 722 in the Pro Formula B series in 1972, winning at Bryar Motorsports Park in May.
 The car was sold to Byron Hatten (Altadena, CA) for 1973, and he entered it for John Angus (formerly of Hartland, WI, but living in Marina Del Rey, CA at this time) for 1974.
 According to a later advert, this was the "76B" driven by Hatten at the IMSA Formula Atlantic race at Ontario in 1976, and it was then sold to George Seydel (Pasadena, CA), who raced a Formula B March in SCCA Regionals at Riverside in 1978.
-The SCCA Logbook for this car records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.
+According to this car's SCCA logbook, it was raced by Seydel until 1979.
+The SCCA Logbook records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.
+It was next seen in 1992 when it was sold by Marc Bahner, fully restored, to Ken Stone (Redding, CA).
+It was still with Stone in 2004, and is presumably the "722-16" raced by Mark Powell (Scottsdale, AZ) at Monterey in 2012.
+Later that year, Powell traded the car to David Alvarado (Orinda, CA) for a Lotus 23B, and Alvarado raced it at Monterey and Sonoma Raceway in 2014.

 Driven by: Bob Lazier, Byron Hatten, John Angus and George Seydel.
 First race: Bogotá, 5 Mar 1972.
 Total of 24 recorded races.